The Frontier Lord Begins with Zero Subjects

 The Frontier Lord Begins with Zero Subjects (領民0人スタートの辺境領主様, Ryōmin 0-nin Start no Henkyō Ryōshu-sama) is a Japanese light novel series written by Fuurou and illustrated by Kinta.
-It began serialization as a web novel published on the user-generated novel publishing website Shōsetsuka ni Narō in January 2018.
-It was later acquired by Earth Star Entertainment who began publishing it under their Earth Star Novel imprint in October 2018.
+It began serialization as a web novel published on the user-generated novel publishing website Shōsetsuka ni Narō in January 2018, before being acquired and published by Earth Star Entertainment under their Earth Star Novel imprint in October 2018.
 A manga adaptation illustrated by Yumbo began serialization on Earth Star Entertainment's Comic Earth Star manga website in December 2018.
-An anime television series adaptation produced by animation studio42 has been announced.
+An anime television series adaptation produced by animation studio42 premiered in July 2026.

+Plot

+Despite being an orphan, Dias manages to distinguish himself in battle and is lauded as a hero.
+As a reward, the king granted him territory.
+However, upon arriving, he finds it to be remote, uninhabited, and lacking food.
+Dias then finds a girl named Alna, who has a blue horn on her forehead.
+Alna leads Dias to the village inhabited by her people.
+As lord, Dias decides to do his best to manage his territory.